Omar Ochoa Law Firm

 Contributory Negligence

 Texas follows a modified comparative negligence system.
-If you’re found to be more than 50% responsible for the property damage, you may be barred from recovering any compensation.
-As such, it’s important to consider whether and how this principle applies to your case.
+If you're found to be more than 50% responsible for the property damage, you may be barred from recovering any compensation.
+Consider whether and how this principle applies to your case and how the responsible party's negligence contributed to the damage.

 Statute of Repose

 In some cases, a statute of repose may apply.
-A statute of repose establishes an absolute time limit for bringing claims for certain types of property damage.
-This time limit may be unrelated to when the damage was discovered.
+A statute of repose establishes an absolute time limit for bringing claims for certain types of property damage, such as construction defects.
+This time limit may be unrelated to when the damage occurred or was discovered.

 Notice Requirements